 Chicken mites go by many different names: Northern fowl mites, scaly leg mites, poultry mites, red mites, red roost mites, red chicken mites… Whatever you call them, we know one thing for sure- No mite on a chicken is a good mite!
+Let's talk about how to get rid of chicken mites.

 A chicken mite infestation can be daunting, not to mention kind of gross, to handle.
 On top of being annoying, these tiny bloodsuckers can pose a serious threat to the health of your chicken coop.
 But don’t panic- In this blog, we’re going to talk about how to identify chicken mites, how to prevent chicken mites and how to get rid of them without harsh chemical treatments.